samirsayyad/test_autotable/README.md

 # Duration
-This task has been done within 90 minutes. and it's not used any field name in code and sort work at the first with data default, then if click on headersort will begin.
+This task has been done within 90 minutes. and it's not used any field name in code and sort work at the first with data default, then if click on header sort will begin.

 # Getting Started with Create React App